mattlrich/spheronizator/docs/src/cli.md

                         Directory for metadata outputs (default: ./metadata)
 ```

+### Examples

-To run SpheronizaTor for a protein file:
+To run Spheronizator on a protein file:
 ```text
 voxelize tests/sampledata/1YU6_A.pdb
 ```

 ## Outputs

-The pipeline produces three main directories:
+The utility produces three main directories:

 - **`metadata/`**
   Contains a `.tsv` file summarizing the metadata for each residue, including: